Colaveloper/AgeCalculator/README.md

 # AgeCalculator

-That's not about converting data you already have, nor making you laugh.
-AgeCalculator has the only purpose of showing to yourself how long your unneeded existence have been an actual thing.
+Now you can precisely know how long you've been travelling through space on this wet rock that you call home, have fun!

-At least it has a purpose... do ya?
+## Warning

-BE CAREFUL
+It won't work if you've travelled at close-to-the-speed-of-light velocities for a considerable span of time;
-Not working if ya've travelled at light-speed velocities for a considerable span of time.
 Hibernation can cause similar unexpected results.